matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/practicalities/index.md

 <h4>Contest Instructions</h4>

-Any material not permitted in the test, e.g. cell phones, will be collected before the test and returned afterwards.
+Any material not permitted in the test, e.g. cell phones and calculating devices, will be collected from the teams before the test and returned afterwards.

 Eventual questions pertaining to the problems (i.e. suspected errors, misprints etc) should be made in writing during the first 30 minutes of the test.
 There will be messengers carrying the questions to the jury.

+There will be some refreshments in the working rooms.

 Answers to different problems should be written different sheets.
 Write your country code and problem number on every answer sheet.
 Only write on one side of paper!
 Place the answers in the four envelopes provided and